react-native-datetimepicker/datetimepicker/README.md

 react-native link @react-native-community/datetimepicker
 ```

-Then run `pod install` from the ios directory and rebuild your project.
+Then run `npx pod-install` and rebuild your project.

 If this does not work, see [Manual installation](#manual-installation).